 Humans are not the only ones who can experience vestibular dysfunction.
 If your pet is exhibiting signs of dizziness, there is a chance they have a vestibular disorder.
 If your pet has a vestibular disorder, treatment will be based on their specific diagnosis.

 Vestibular disorders are not unique to humans.
-All higher animals that have a vestibular system—from fish to mammals—can be afflicted, including cats and dogs.
+Any animal that has a vestibular system from fish to mammals can experience dizziness, including cats and dogs.